yoavain/create-windowless-app/README.md

 Pre-Requisites for template to work:
 * `NodeJS` version `20.0.0` or higher
 * `MSBuild.exe` must be in the PATH environment variable
+* `signtool` must be in the PATH environment variable

 ## Quick Overview